blender-visual-investigation/knowledge-base/docs/module-1-3d-blender/1-1-introduction-to-3d/Part-2-The-Context-Switch.md

 ---
-title: 1.2 The Context Switch
+title: The Computer Graphics Context
 description: Description DescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescription

 ---

-# Part 2: The Context Switch (Computer Graphics & Modeling)
+# The Computer Graphics context

 In this section, we will explore the transition from mathematical concepts to their application in computer graphics and 3D modeling.
 Understanding this context switch is crucial for leveraging the power of tools like Blender and other 3D software.